KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 KeyboardKit doesn't have a standard provider as it has for other services.
 Instead, it binds a disabled provider to ``KeyboardInputViewController/autocompleteProvider`` until you replace it.

-[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider when you register a valid license.
+[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider when you register a valid license key.
 Information about Pro features can be found at the end of this article.

 ## Autocomplete namespace